Volume 15, Issue 2 (March & April 2024) BCN 2024, 15(2): 261-272 | Back to browse issues page

 1- Experimental Pharmacology Laboratory, Neurobehavioral Research Laboratory, Department of Pharmacology, PGIMER, Chandigarh, India.

-2- Experimental Pharmacology Laboratory, Neurobehavioral Research Laboratory, Department of Pharmacology, PGIMER, Chandigarh, India.
-Department of Neurology, PGIMER, Chandigarh, India.
+2- Department of Neurology, PGIMER, Chandigarh, India.

 Abstract:

-Conclusion: Overall, VPA has marked teratogenic effects (anatomical and morphological changes in offspring) with maternal behavior disruption, which causes Cannibalism in Wistar female rats.
+Conclusion: Overall, VPA has marked teratogenic effects (anatomical and morphological changes in offspring) with maternal behavior disruption, which causes cannibalism in Wistar female rats.
 The current manuscript findings can aid in investigating the novel mechanisms involved in maternal behavior disruption during the development of the VPA autism model.

 Type of Study: Original | Subject: Behavioral Neuroscience

-Received: 2022/06/30 | Accepted: 2022/08/9
+Received: 2022/06/30 | Accepted: 2022/08/9 | Published: 2024/03/1

 Add your comments about this article : Your username or Email: